 Normal’s Uptown Circle has won the 2011 National Award for Smart Growth Achievement in the category of Civic Places.
-Each year the award is given to communites “that are committed to creating healthier, safer and more economically and environmentally sustainable places to live, work and play.”
+Each year the award is given to communities “that are committed to creating healthier, safer and more economically and environmentally sustainable places to live, work and play.”

-To read more about the Circle, visit this site and click on the images below to see full-sized versions.
+Click on the images below to see full-sized versions.

 Water feature graphics and photos courtesy of Hoerr Schaudt Landscape Architects